 Employee Exemption Advanced but Narrowed

-AB 25, as originally drafted, excluded employees and job applicants from the definition of “consumer,” which would have essentially removed employee data from the CCPA compliance requirements.
+AB 25, as originally drafted, excluded employees and job candidates from the definition of “consumer,” which would have essentially removed employee data from the CCPA compliance requirements.
 In response to push back from employee rights advocates, the Judiciary Committee narrowed the amendment to exempt employers from only certain obligations under the CCPA.
 Under the current draft, employers will still be subject to private actions by employees in the event of data breach and will still need to provide a privacy notice to employees but will not have to honor employee opt-out and deletion requests.
 However, the employee exemption is set to expire on January 1, 2021 and at that time businesses will again have to fully comply with the CCPA’s requirements with respect to employee data.